 LIP and LIR

 The LIP file is the positional configuration of the LiDAR with respect to the INS frame.
 This is the x, y and z displacement from the INS measurement point to the LiDAR device, each of these measurements is on their own respective line in a simple text file with an .lip extension.
 You can create an LIP file by clicking on the LIP plus icon in Georeferencer and then input the numbers in the Hardware Configuration tab.
 You should have measured these while setting up and they should be as accurate as possible.
-Boresighting will calibrate these values for you.
+A feature of the boresight calibration that is in beta is the LIP calibration.
+This will calibrate the LIP values.
+We recommend that you calibrate the LIR values and then the LIP values if using this feature.
+The format of the file is:

 The LIR file is the angular configuration of the LiDAR with respect to the INS frame.
 This is the relative yaw, pitch and roll displacement between the INS measurement axes and the LiDAR device axes (x, y, z), each of these measurements is on their own respective line in a simple text file with an .lir extension.
 You can create an LIR file by clicking on the LIR plus icon in Georeferencer just like the LIP.